LitpoEric/UnityCharacterRender_SeparableSubsurfaceScatter/README.md

 ### What shader should I use during making my own character?
 * You should use a shader with a Stencil{Ref 5...} in forward opaque pipeline to make sure that the post-processing component will use that mask.
 * Then, we suggeust that you should use standard specular lighting shader for your skin, in our experiment, the shader with Unity GGX specular looks better than the others.
+### Why forward rendering path only?
+* Currently, we are seeking for a better solution to use both custom lighting model and deferred shading, which is difficult because the GBuffers' data is limited.
+Even if we use scriptable rendering pipeline, GBuffer textures is still inefficient especially for high resolution screen.
+Also, some effects such as transmission, can only be used during forward pipeline.
+### Can I make more improvement based on SSSSS?
+* Of course you can, we are currently using Disney diffuse and GGX specular for direct light calculation, obviously it is not the best solution for human's skin rendering.
+You can definitely try some more lighting formula and compare them, the post-processing component is compatible.

 ## Comming Soon:
 * Screen Space SSS for deferred shading rendering path (more efficiency, more effects supported).